Top 5 Health Concerns for Seniors

 • Advance care planning, palliative sedation, or withdrawal of life-sustaining treatments to honor seniors’ wishes and preferences for their end-of-life care

-Hospice and palliative care can also help seniors with arthritis improve their quality of life, as studies have shown that hospice and palliative care can increase patient satisfaction, family well-being, and quality of death.
+Hospice care helps seniors with arthritis improve their quality of life.
+Studies have shown that they can increase patient satisfaction, family well-being, and the quality of death.

 Diabetes